-In addition to messing with your router´s DNS settings, a hacker can install drive-by malware downloads onto your router, use a cross site request forgery attack to take control of your router administration, or launch a worm that will seek out other WiFi routers within range of yours to install botnets that hackers could control remotely.
+In addition to messing with your router´s DNS settings, a hacker can perform drive-by malware downloads onto your router, use a cross site request forgery attack to take control of your router administration, or launch a worm that will seek out other WiFi routers within range of yours and add them to botnets that hackers can control remotely.
 If your WiFi router is within range of somebody else´s already-compromised WiFi router, your wireless network could already be being controlled by a hacker.

-A web content filter for guest WiFi prevents these scenarios from happening.
+A web content filter for guest WiFi can prevent these scenarios from happening.
 When you subscribe to a filtering service, the connection to the service is made through a voluntary change of your router´s DNS settings.
 Safeguards are in place to prevent any security vulnerabilities from being exploited or the router´s DNS settings from being involuntarily changed (by a hacker).
-The web content filter for guest WiFi will also prevent your WiFi router from being taken over by a worm.
+A guest web filter for WiFi will also help to prevent your WiFi router from being taken over by hackers.

 Protecting Guests´ Devices from Online Threats

-A web content filter for guest WiFi protects your guests´ mobile devices from malware and ransomware by preventing Internet users from accessing websites known to harbor online viruses, trojans, adware and other forms of malicious software (“malware”).
+A web content filter for guest WiFi protects your guests´ mobile devices from malware and ransomware by preventing Internet users from accessing websites known to harbor viruses, trojans, adware and other forms of malicious software (“malware”).
 It can also prevent Internet users from visiting websites that have been constructed with the sole purpose of executing a phishing attack.
 WiFi content filters do this by inspecting every request to visit a website against a series of pre-configured filters and only granting access if all conditions are met.

 The primary protection against malware and ransomware is called a “blacklist”.
-This is a list of websites known to harbor malware and ransomware.
+This is a list of websites known to harbor malware and ransomware or illegal web content.
 If the requested website appears on the blacklist, the request is denied and the Internet user is displayed a message explaining why they cannot visit the site.
 For the best protection of guests´ devices from online threats, implement a WiFi filter with “real-time” software updates rather than daily or periodic software updates.

 Further protection against malware, ransomware and phishing attacks is provided by URIBL and SURBL filters.
 These filtering mechanisms prevent Internet users visiting websites that hide their true identity behind a proxy server or behind the whois privacy feature, and websites known to be used for phishing attacks.
 If an Internet user specifically wants to visit a blocked website, this can be arranged by contacting the administrator and getting the content added to a whitelist or using the cloud key features (see “Key Elements” below).

 Guest WiFi Protection via Category and Keyword Filters

 Other filters – typically category filters and keyword filters – enhance guest WiFi protection by preventing access to certain categories of website or preventing Internet users from downloading files types most commonly associated with malware.
-Being one of the most commonly categories of website visited outside the home environment, unauthorized pharmaceutical websites are often high-jacked by cybercriminals, while .exe, .bat, and .scr file types are often used to mask malicious software.
+Being one of the most commonly categories of website visited outside the home environment, unauthorized pharmaceutical websites are often hijacked by cybercriminals, while .exe, .bat, .js, .zip, and .scr files are often used to deliver or mask malicious code.

 Category filters are easy to apply.
 More than 3 million websites are sorted into categories by the WiFi filtering service provider, and all system administrators have to do to block access to each category is check a box in a web-based management portal.
 Similarly, a simple procedure enables organizations to block Internet users visiting websites containing specific keywords (or file types) – a process that can be used to block access to price comparison websites or competitors´ websites in addition to malware and phishing threats.